Decastrino/5143-201-OpSys-Ahmadiadl/assignments/cpu_simulation/README.md

 Codes of constructor of Simulator class, perform_io function of Simulator class, sem_acquire function of Simulator class, sem_release function of Simulator class,

 ##### Time spent working on project: 5 days
-part of output formating of display_status function of Simulator class

 #### Gyaneshwar Malba:
-putJobsOnReadyQueue function of Simulator class, part of output formating of display_status function of Simulator class
+putJobsOnReadyQueue function of Simulator class, changing Semaphore and SemaphorePool class, part of output formating of display_status function of Simulator class

 ##### Time spent working on project:

 #### Tam Doan:
-isFinished fucntion of Simulator class, new_process fucntion of Simulator class, part of output formating of display_status function of Simulator class
+new_process fucntion of Simulator class, isFinished fucntion of Simulator class, part of output formating of display_status function of Simulator class

 ##### Time spent working on project: